Interested in becoming a presenter at the 2024 Western District Annual Meeting?

-The ITE 2022 Western District Annual Meeting will be held June 26-29, 2022 at the Renaissance Palm Springs Hotel & Palm Springs Convention Center in Palm Springs, CA. The technical program will include approximately eight Technical Session periods consisting of three sessions or discussions and up to four presentations in each session.
+The ITE 2024 Western District Annual Meeting will be held June 23-26, 2024 at the Sheraton Grand Sacramento Hotel in Sacramento, CA. The technical program will include approximately eight Technical Session periods consisting of three sessions or discussions and up to four presentations in each session.
+In addition, the program will include approximately four technical solutions sessions focusing on transportation solutions presentations by our industry partners.
 The program may also include a technical poster session and roundtable discussions.
-These sessions will be supplemented by technical tours highlighting transportation projects in the Palm Springs area.
+These sessions will be supplemented by technical tours highlighting transportation projects in the Sacramento area.

 Abstracts are encouraged in the following general topic areas.
 Other topic areas of interest to our membership are welcome as well.